Emergency rulemaking process

 How to request an extension of an Emergency or Emergency/NOIRA

-Pursuant to §2.2-4011.D of the Code of Virginia, in the event that an agency concludes that despite its best efforts, a replacement regulation [for an emergency regulation] cannot be adopted before expiration of the 12-month period..., it may seek the prior written approval of the Governor to extend the duration of the emergency regulation for a period of not more than six months.
-Such an approval shall be at the sole discretion of the Governor and shall not be subject to judicial review.
+Pursuant to §2.2-4011.D of the Code of Virginia, in the event that an agency concludes that despite its best efforts, a replacement regulation [for an emergency regulation] cannot be adopted before expiration of the 18-month period..., it may seek the prior written approval of the Governor to extend the duration of the emergency regulation for a period of not more than six additional months.

 Instructions Find the action.
 You can choose "My Current Actions" from the "Agency Functions Menu" or use the search box.
 Click on the appropriate stage link for that action to go to the "Stage Information" page.
 If an emergency is in effect you will see an option to request an emergency extension.
 Upon completion and submission of this form, automated emails will go out to the Governor's office and other relevant parties.
 The request will also show up on the Governor's pending list.
 You will receive an automatic notification email once the extension has been granted.”